circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 #### Steps
 {:.no_toc}

 Steps are used when you have a job or command that needs to mix predefined and user-defined steps.
-When passed in to a command or job invocation, the steps passed as parameters are always defined as an array, even if only one step is provided.
+When passed in to a command or job invocation, the steps passed as parameters are always defined as a sequence, even if only one step is provided.

 ```yaml
 commands: